rstacruz/flatdoc/Notes.md

  * `flatdoc.js` is the main script.
  * Distributions are stored in `/v/{version}/*`.
  * CSS files are compiled from Stylus sources.
- * Theme js files are concatenated from other sources.

 ### Updating files